ruauka/booking-service-py/README.md

 - login

 Sample steps for booking a hotel room:
-- create new user with you actual Email
 - check for available hotels and rooms in them by certain region - http://localhost/docs#/Hotels/get_hotels_by_location_hotels_location_get
 - book a room by id - http://localhost/docs#/Bookings/add_booking_bookings_post
 - a booking confirmation should be sent to your Email